os-climate/witness-energy/energy_models/models/carbon_capture/flue_gas_capture/calcium_looping/documentation/calcium_looping_disc.markdown

 An average CO2 concentration in flue gases is calculated (Flue_gas_capture model) for the global energy mix, then the capture technology price is recalculated taking into account this variations.

+Heat consumption is calculated in TWh. where, heat demand is in kWh/kg(CO2) and CO2 from flue gas is in Mt.

 [^1]: The calcium looping cycle for CO2 capture from power generation, cement manufacture and hydrogen production, https://www.sciencedirect.com/science/article/pii/S0263876210003047
 [^2]: Development of the calcium looping CO2 capture technology from lab to pilot scale at IFK, University of Stuttgart, https://www.sciencedirect.com/science/article/pii/S0016236114000738
 [^3]: A sequential approach for the economic evaluation of new CO2 capture technologies for power plants, https://www.sciencedirect.com/science/article/pii/S1750583618307461?via%3Dihub